0xtrr/blossom-auth/README.md

 It lets you generate events for uploading and deleting blobs.
 It also has some options for faking file hashes and using invalid kinds in the authorization event.

+### Features
+- Generate valid events for all types of actions
+- Generate invalid event with fake event signature
+- Generate invalid event with invalid kind
+- Generate invalid event with fake file hash in x-tag

 ## Install from crates.io
 ```
 cargo install blossom-auth